 For breakfast, you can enjoy local chapati or Tibetan bread with curry or go for more familiar eggs, porridge, muesli, or pancakes.
 This trek is vegetarian and vegan-friendly, but if you have any other dietary restrictions, you can let us know, and your guide will communicate with the kitchen staff.

-Your package with Nepal Trekking Experts includes dinner in Kathmandu before you leave for your trek and three meals a day (with tea or coffee) every day of the trek, including travel days.
+Your package with Nepal Trekking Experts includes a dinner in Kathmandu before you leave for your trek and three meals a day (with tea or coffee) every day of the trek, including travel days.
 If you'd like, you can purchase extra snacks, desserts, or fancy coffees when they're available.

-Telephone on the Langtang Region
+Telephone Service at the Langtang Valley:

 Most tea houses offer wifi for their guests for a small fee, although at times it may not be reliable due to weather and other issues.
 You can expect to pay $4 or less (in Nepali rupees) for wifi along the Langtang Valley Trek.

-Device Charging on the Langtang Region
+Device Charging in the Langtang Region:

 You can expect to pay a small fee for electricity in most tea houses.
 A fully charged device costs less than a dollar, which you can pay in rupees.
 Tea houses are powered by electricity or solar power at higher elevations.
 Carrying a power bank may be useful during your trek in the Himalayas.

-Transportation on the Langtang Trek
+Transportation on the Langtang Trek:

 All transportation fees and arrangements are included in your trekking package when you book with Nepal Trekking Experts.
-To start the Langtang Valley Trek, you will travel via bus from Kathmandu (Gongabu Bus Park) to Syabrubesi (7/8 hrs) and start trekking the following day.
+To start the Langtang Valley Trek, you will travel via bus from Kathmandu (Machhapokhari Bus Park) to Syabrubesi (7/8 hrs) and start trekking the following day.
 Once you finish your trek, the journey back to Kathmandu will be the same in reverse.
 Please be aware that the buses in Nepal can be overcrowded (especially if you are traveling during festival time), not particularly tidy, and will stop in villages along the route to pick up and drop off more people.
 Bus rides can be part of the exciting, immersive experience of being in a foreign country, but they are not for everyone.
 If you would like a more comfortable alternative, we would be happy to book a private jeep for you and your group.
 Jeeps shave off a couple of hours of travel time, and you can stop for breaks at your leisure.
 Upon your request, we will book private transportation for $130 from Kathmandu to Syabrubesi and $130 from Syabrubesi to Kathmandu.

 Our tailor-made packages do not include a porter, so you can make the decision based on your own needs and preferences.
 Although not necessary, having a porter can make a massive difference in the enjoyment of your trek.
 If you are new to trekking or have any concerns about the journey, then we would recommend having a porter in the Langtang region carry your bag for you.
 One porter carries the bags of two people (around 20kg) so that you can carry a small daypack.
 If you are undecided, we would be happy to discuss porters in more detail when you book your trek.

-Langtang Trekking Permits
+Langtang Trekking Permits:

 To enter the Langtang Valley, you will require two permits and must trek with a government-licensed guide.
 When trekking with Nepal Trekking Experts, all permit fees are included in your package, and your experienced guide will obtain the required permits on your behalf with your passport.